 If you are definitely going to go then make sure you have everything you might need to stay as safe as you possibly can.

 If you do need help, remember there are projects and services that will listen to you, help make you safe and find somewhere to stay.
-You can call or text Runaway Helpline for free, at any time of the day or night on 116 000 and we will talk to you and put you in touch with other people who can help.
+You can call or text Runaway Helpline for free, from 9am – 11pm every day, on 116 000 and we will talk to you and put you in touch with other people who can help.
 You don’t need to tell us your name or where you are.

 If you’re in danger now it might feel scary to call the police, but if you do contact them they will help make sure you are safe.
 You can contact them either by calling 101 and asking for the police or by going to a local police station.
 If it is an emergency, always call 999.